VedanshMaheshwari/WanderlyAI/README.md

 ## 🧠 Upcoming Features (Planned)

 🚧 **Online/Offline Status** – Show when a user is online or last seen.
-💬 **Typing Indicator** – Show when the other user is typing (WhatsApp-style).
+💬 **Typing Indicator** – Show when the other user is typing.
 📎 **File Attachments in Chat** – Send and receive images, PDFs, or code snippets.
 🎨 **UI/UX Improvements** – Make the interface sleeker and more interactive.
-🎯 **Daily Match Suggestions** – Algorithmic suggestions based on mutual interests or languages.
+🎯 **Daily Match Suggestions** – Algorithmic suggestions based on mutual interests or travel styles.
 📊 **Activity Stats** – Track profile views, swipe counts, and connection stats.
 🛡️ **Reporting & Blocking** – Allow users to report/block inappropriate behavior.
 🔔 **Push Notifications** – Real-time browser/mobile alerts for messages and connection requests.